Joye Law Firm is still here for you. Help is just a call or click away.

 1. How have the law firm’s daily operations been affected?

-This was addressed to some extent in the letter sent to all of our clients last week.
-We continue to have more restrictions on the number of employees physically present at our offices state-wide and we are trying to reduce the number of office visitors to as close to zero as we can.
-For our employees, we continue to have skeletal staffs present to process the mail and to assist with the filing of pleadings when that becomes necessary.
-(As to pleadings, as of now, South Carolina has not extended the statute of limitations for personal injury or workers’ compensation cases, something which has been done in several states.
-We have systems in place to monitor claim deadlines and we are continuing to file lawsuits and workers’ compensation hearing requests.)
-For now, all of our employees are continuing to work a full work schedule each week but the majority of our employees are working from home on any given day.
-Fortunately, our employees are able to complete most of their tasks as long as they have internet access to our electronic case management system (and all of them do) and access to telephone messages.
-It is much more likely that you will get voice mail when you call your lawyer or case manager.
-Please leave detailed messages with the best number where you can be reached.
-All of our lawyers and case managers are expected to remain responsive to client voice mails and emails.
+This was addressed to some extent in the letter sent to all our clients last week.
+We continue to have more restrictions on the number of employees physically present at our offices state-wide and reducing the number of office visitors to as close to zero as possible.
+For our employees, we continue to have skeletal staff present to process the mail and assist with filing the pleadings when necessary.
+(As to pleadings, as of now, South Carolina has not extended the statute of limitations for personal injury or workers’ compensation cases, which has been done in several states.
+We have systems in place to monitor claim deadlines and continue to file lawsuits and workers’ compensation hearing requests.)
+For now, all our employees work a full schedule each week but most work from home on any given day.
+Fortunately, our employees can complete most of their tasks with internet access to our electronic case management system (all of them do) and access to telephone messages.
+It is much more likely that you will get voicemail when you call your lawyer or case manager.
+Please leave detailed messages with the best number for reaching you.
+All our lawyers and case managers are expected to remain responsive to client voicemails and emails.

 As to office visits, please don’t show up at our office unannounced.
-We are all having to adjust our normal way of doing things.
-We realize that a face to face meeting can be very helpful – to you and to us – at times.
+We have to adjust our normal way of doing things.
+We realize that a face-to-face meeting can be helpful to you and us at times.
 However, we have no way of knowing who any office visitors have been around or where they may been before they come into our office so each visitor creates a good bit of work for our employees in terms of sanitizing efforts.
-99.9% of your dealings with our law firm can be conducted by way of telephone calls or emails until this situation has improved.
-Of course, there is no way for any of us to know how long these restrictions will be in place but we are hopeful that things will start to improve for the better in a month or so.
+99.9% of your dealings with our law firm can be conducted via telephone calls or emails until this situation has improved.
+Of course, there is no way to know how long these restrictions will be in place but we are hopeful that things will start to improve for the better in a month or so.
 Time will tell.

 2. How has my personal injury case been affected?